ROOSEVELT COUNTY RURAL TELEPHONE

 Section 4.04.
 Tenure

-Directors shall be so nominated and elected that director’s from Milnesand, Floyd, and Causey Exchange Districts shall be elected for three (3) year terms at the annual member meeting.
-Directors from the Dora and Melrose, shall be elected for three (3) year terms at the next succeeding annual member meeting.
-Directors for the Elida, Arch, and Texico Director Districts shall be elected for three (3) year terms at the next succeeding annual member meeting and so forth.
+Directors shall be so nominated and elected that director’s from Dora-Causey-Milnesand and Floyd, Exchange Districts shall be elected for three (3) year terms at the annual member meeting.
+Directors from the Melrose and Texico Exchange Districts shall be elected for three (3) year terms at the next succeeding annual member meeting.
+Directors from the Arch, and Elida Exchange Districts shall be elected for three (3) year terms at the next succeeding annual member meeting and so forth.
 Upon their election, directors shall, subject to the provisions of these Bylaws with respect to the removal of directors, serve until the annual meeting of the members of the year in which their terms expire, or until their successors are elected and qualified.
 If for any reason an election of directors is not held at an annual meeting of the members duly fixed and called pursuant to these Bylaws, the election may be held at an adjournment of the meeting or at a subsequently held special meeting or the next annual meeting of the members.
 Failure to hold an election for a given year shall allow the incumbents whose directorships would have been voted on to hold over only until the next member meeting at which a quorum is present.

 Section 4.05.
 Director Districts